Get $500 and your FREE investor kit!

 Is Lear Capital Going Out of Business?

 No, Lear Capital is not going out of business.
-In fact, 2025 is shaping up to be a banner year for Lear Capital — which recently renewed its new partnership with the renowned and nationally syndicated radio host and founder of The Blaze, Glenn Beck.
-Additionally, Lear Capital renewed its partnership with the distinguished Judge Andrew Napolitano who will continue to promote Lear Capital on his “Judging Freedom” podcast and YouTube channel, as well as on television ads.
+In fact, 2025 is shaping up to be a banner year for Lear Capital — which recently renewed its partnership with the distinguished Judge Andrew Napolitano who will continue to promote Lear Capital on his “Judging Freedom” podcast and YouTube channel, as well as on television ads.

 Lear also recently released a comprehensive report on the silver market, highlighting key trends on the metal’s crucial influence on the modern economy — and continues to assist investors with bullion and rare coin purchases and adding physical gold and silver assets to an IRA account.

-Launched in 2007 by investment professional Kevin DeMeritt, author of The Bulls, the Bears and the Bust, Lear has established itself during the past 27 years as one of the most respected precious metals-based investment service provider.
+Launched in 1997 by investment professional Kevin DeMeritt, author of The Bulls, the Bears and the Bust, Lear has established itself during the past 28 years as one of the most respected precious metals dealers.

 The Business Consumer Alliance, a nonprofit organization founded in 1928 that rates companies from AAA to F to help the public identify reputable organizations, gave Lear capital a triple-AAA rating, its highest rank, and the BBB gives Lear an A+ rating.

-Lear Capital also received a five-star rating — indicating excellent customer satisfaction — from the consumer review website Trustpilot.
+Lear Capital has also received thousands of five-star ratings — indicating excellent customer satisfaction — on the consumer review website Trustpilot.

 Supplying Educational and Other Amenities